How Should Bills Be Split in a Marriage

 2. Proportional Contribution System

-Each spouse contributes to shared expenses based on their income percentage.
-Personal expenses remain individual.
+Each partner contributes to shared expenses based on income.
+Personal spending stays separate.

 How It Works: